-The average number of statewide CMV Passenger Carrier (PC) related fatalities as reported in the Crash Statistics Module on A&I for CY 2013 through 2016 is 27 per year (baseline).
+The average number of statewide CMV Passenger Carrier (PC) related fatalities as reported in the Crash Statistics Module on A&I for CY 2015 through 2019 is 21 per year (baseline).

-Projected Goals for FY 2018 - 2020: Enter the performance goal for the three year CVSP period for the State's passenger carrier enforcement initiative.
-Annual passenger carrier enforcement benchmarks for FY 2018, 2019 and 2020 must also be included.
+Projected Goals for FY 2021 - 2023: Enter the performance goal for the three year CVSP period for the State's passenger carrier enforcement initiative.
+Annual passenger carrier enforcement benchmarks for FY 2021, 2022 and 2023 must also be included.

-The State's crash reduction goal is to reduce PC-related fatalities by 1 each year, or 3 by 2020.
+The State's crash reduction goal is to reduce PC-related fatalities by 1 each year, or 3 by 2023.

-Baseline: 27 fatalities
+Baseline: 21 fatalities

-2018 goal: <27 fatalities
+2021 goal: <20 fatalities

-2019 goal: <26 fatalities
+2022 goal: <19 fatalities

-2020 goal: <25 fatalities
+2023 goal: <18 fatalities

-Program Activities for FY 2018 - 2020: Provide additional information regarding how these activities will be implemented.
+Program Activities for FY 2021 - 2023: Provide additional information regarding how these activities will be implemented.

 The State will conduct 1,700 PC inspections during the grant year.
-Currently, 114 troopers are certified to conduct PC inspections and may participate in periodic special enforcement operation details focusing on passenger carriers, including curbside motorcoach service areas, during both regular and overtime work hours, up to 3,400 combined enforcement hours annually.
+Currently, 113 troopers are certified to conduct PC inspections.
+Periodic special enforcement operation details focusing on passenger carriers in both urban and rural areas, with a special emphasis in high density agricultural regions during peak harvest seasons, will be conducted during both regular and overtime work hours, up to 3,400 combined enforcement hours annually.
 February, May, July, and December typically see more passenger carriers on Florida's roadways; therefore, we will designate one or more of these months as a Passenger Carrier focus month in an effort to increase inspection activity.